 We are currently working on a code revision regarding commercial redevelopment in the floodplain.
 The change is meant to make it easier to redevelop a commercial property when the changes make the building safer from flooding.
 This proposed code revision is similar to the provision for residential properties that went into effect in 2019.

 Here is a copy of the draft ordinance with the code revisions.
 We will present this ordinance to various boards and commissions before asking City Council to approve the ordinance.
-There will be public hearings at some of these meetings.
-The public hearings have not been scheduled yet.
+Here is a list of tentative dates for our presentation.
+Dates are subject to change:

 Is Your Property Affected?